National Merit Scholars Program Policies

 Each National Merit Scholars in good academic standing is eligible for a one-time award of up to $6,000 for international study abroad experience.
 The student must receive approval from the UT Dallas Education Abroad Office in order to receive any funding and cannot take non-UTD courses abroad during their last two long semesters.
 After receiving approval from the EA Office, the NMSP Study Abroad Stipend Application will appear in their EA Portal.
-The final award amount will be based upon the merits of the applicant’s proposal, as well as the included budget.
+The final award amount is based on academic merit of the applicant’s trip, duration of the study, and the proposed budget.

 National Merit Finalist Scholarship recipients are expected to complete a timely graduation from UT Dallas.
 The following semester credit hours requirements establish a default enrollment expectation.